Lords of Westerlo: Guy de Brimeu in Westerlo

 As if Westerlo was an integral part of his Duchy, Charles the Bold immediately sold (1474) the 'Seigneurie' and the Castle of Westerlo together with others goods and titles of the Lords of Wesemael to Guy de Brimeu, Lord of Humbercourt.
 De Brimeu was one of Charles the Bold's leading councillors and a knight in the prestigious Order of the Golden Fleece.
 There is evidence Guy de Brimeu lived in the Castle of Westerlo for a longer period of time between 1475 and his death in 1477.
 The fief also seems to have been an important source of income for Brimeu.
-After the sudden death of Charles the Bold, de Brimeu was executed in Ghent on accusation of having negotiated in secret with Louis XI of France over the succession of Charles' daughter Mary of Burgundy.
+After the sudden death of Charles the Bold, de Brimeu was executed in Ghent on accusation of having negotiated in secret with Louis XI over the succession of Charles' daughter Mary of Burgundy.

 The House of Merode

 The House of Merode immediately started a legal procedure against Antonia de Rambures, widow of Guy de Brimeu.
 On the 29th of March 1484 the Council of Brabant recognized the fact that the fiefs of Westerlo and Olen were the full property of the chapter of Utrecht.
 The House of Merode had been paying the lease to the chapter for decades.
 This made the position of the widow de Brimeu no longer tenable.
 In 1488 she and her heirs came to an agreement with Jan II de Merode.
 After decades of struggle he finally became in the possession of the land of Westerlo.
 Until 1617 Westerlo would remain a fief of the chapter of Utrecht held by the House of Merode.

 As a result of the Dutch Revolt in that year the Roman Catholic chapter of Utrecht formally seized to exist and Westerlo would become a fief of the Duchy of Brabant.

 The subsequent Lords of Westerlo from the house of Merode are: